QuakeWatch Server Manual

 = "fileName"

-An optional specification for the CORBA-event-channel
+An optional specification

-file name.
-The purpose of this file is to allow the QWServer to
+this file is to allow the QWServer to reuse a CORBA-event-channel in

-reuse a CORBA-event-channel in cases where the QWServer is restarted
+cases where the QWServer is restarted but the Notification Service

-Notification Service CORBA-event-channel is not.
-If this
+CORBA-event-channel is not.
+If this parameter is not specified

-not specified then the value will default to "MainMessageService.loc".
+then the value will default to "MainMessageService.loc".

 Status Report Configuration Parameters